Stock Market Shows Resilience Despite War Concerns

 Share this article

-The market is simultaneously waiting anxiously for Iran's next move, after the threat from Tehran to stop the large oil traffic through the Strait of Hormuz and carry out retaliatory attacks against US interests in the region.
+The market is anxiously waiting for Iran's next move after threats from Tehran to stop the large oil traffic through the Strait of Hormuz and to carry out retaliatory attacks against US interests in the region.

-The dollar rose to 9.73 kronor during night trading, the highest dollar exchange rate against the krona in over a month.
-But in morning trading, the dollar has fallen back to 9.67 kronor.
+The dollar temporarily rose to 9.74 kronor, the highest dollar rate against the krona in over a month.
+But at the close of trading, the krona had strengthened and the dollar cost 9.63 kronor.

-In the commodity market, the price of so-called Brent oil rose during night trading to over $81 per barrel – which is a new high for the year.
-But in morning trading, the price has fallen back to under $77 per barrel.
+In the commodity market, the price of so-called Brent oil rose during night trading to over $81 per barrel – which was a new high for the year.
+But in the afternoon, the price had fallen back to around $76.

 Oil price decides

-The gold price, which usually rises when investors seek safe investments in times of unrest, was during night trading up to $3,395 per ounce (approximately 31.1 grams) – a good bit below the historical peaks of $3,500 per ounce in April.
-During morning trading, the price has fallen back to $3,360 per ounce.
+The gold price, which usually rises when investors seek safe investments in times of unrest, was up during night trading at $3,395 per ounce (approximately 31.1 grams) – a good bit below the historical peaks of $3,500 per ounce in April.
+During the day, the price fell back slightly.

-"Geopolitically motivated downturns are historically short-lived and limited", writes Michael Wilson, strategist at Morgan Stanley in a comment according to Bloomberg.
+"Geopolitically motivated declines are historically short-lived and limited," writes Michael Wilson, strategist at Morgan Stanley in a comment according to Bloomberg.

 Loading related articles...